yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![Screen showing YAML code highlighted for indent check in YAML Editor.](images/stepbystep/media/image1015.png "YAML formatting in Editor")

 8. The task you just added needs one additional property added in order to be able to execute properly.
-We could have added this property using the UI, but let's modify the taks by editing the YAML directly.
+We could have added this property using the UI, but let's modify the task by editing the YAML directly.

     In the editor, modify the following:
-    - change the **downloadPath** property to *'$(Build.ArtifactStagingDirectory)'*
+    - Change the **downloadPath** property to *'$(Build.ArtifactStagingDirectory)'*.
-    - add a property *artifactName* to the task you just added, just under *downloadPath*, and set this new property to *"drop"*.
+    - Add a property *artifactName* to the task you just added, just under *downloadPath*, and set this new property to *"drop"*.

     Your Download Task now matches the artifact staging directory that the Publish task above uses during the build stage.

     Your YAML should now look like this:

     ![Screen showing YAML code highlighted on artifactName property for value edit in the YAML Editor.](images/stepbystep/media/image1016.png "Download Path YAML Property Configuration")

-9. At this point, the deployment stage can find and download the build artifacts during exection.
-Reivew your YAML file for proper indentation and then select **Save** to commit changes to the pipeline.
+9. At this point, the deployment stage can find and download the build artifacts during execution.
+Review your YAML file for proper indentation and then select **Save** to commit changes to the pipeline.

     ![Screen showing highlighted Save button on the pipeline YAML Editor.](images/stepbystep/media/image1017.png "Save Pipeline")